 I recommend putting your white noise machine somewhere around 3 feet away.
 This gives it the opportunity to cover more of the room effectively.
 Also, try to avoid having it blocked off on one or more sides (like very close to a wall).

-A white noise machine works best with some space for the sound to carry to blocking it off on one or more sides can hurt its performance in some cases.
+A white noise machine works best with some space for the sound to carry.
+Blocking off its output on one or more sides can hurt its performance in some cases.

 Where to put a white noise machine for privacy